peteroupc/peteroupc.github.io/uniformsum.md

     where _a_\[_k_\] are the control points and _m_ is the polynomial's degree (here, _n_ &minus; 1).
 In this case, there will be _n_ control points, which together trace out a 1-dimensional Bézier curve.
 Moreover, this polynomial can be simulated because it is continuous, returns only numbers in \[0, 1\], and doesn't touch 0 or 1 anywhere inside the domain (except possibly at 0 and/or 1) (Keane and O'Brien 1994)<sup>[**(1)**](#Note1)</sup>.
 4. The sampler creates a "coin" made up of a uniform partially-sampled random number (PSRN) whose contents are built up on demand using an algorithm called **SampleGeometricBag**.
 It flips this "coin" _n_ &minus; 1 times and counts the number of times the coin returned 1 this way, call it _j_.
 (The "coin" will return 1 with probability equal to the to-be-determined uniform random number.
 See (Goyal and Sigman 2012)<sup>[**(2)**](#Note2)</sup>.)
 5. Based on _j_, the sampler accepts the PSRN with probability equal to the control point _a_\[_j_\].
 6. If the PSRN is accepted, it fills it up with uniform random digits, and returns _i_ plus the finished PSRN.
-If the PSRN is not accepted, the sampler starts over.
+If the PSRN is not accepted, the sampler starts over from step 2.

 <a id=Finding_Parameters></a>
 ## Finding Parameters

 Using this sampler for an arbitrary _n_ requires finding the Bernstein control points for each of the _n_ pieces of the uniform sum density.
 This can be found, for example, with the Python code below, which uses the SymPy computer algebra library.
+In the code:

+- `unifsum(x,n,v)` calculates the density function of the sum of `n` uniform random numbers when the variable `x` is shifted by `v` units.
+- `find_control_points` prints out the control points for each piece of the density for the sum of `n` uniform random numbers, starting with piece 0.
+- `find_areas` prints out the areas for each piece of that density.
+This can be useful to implement a variant of the sampler above, as detailed later in this section.

 ```
 def unifsum(x,n,v):